watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ## Requirements
 To achieve these objectives, SRv6 In-network SFC is based on several key requirements:

-1. In-network Processing: Packet forwarding using network functions within an SRv6 domain.
+1. In-network Processing: packet forwarding using network functions within an SRv6 domain.
-2. Deployment of Network Service Functions to Any Nodes: Deploying functions to any nodes based on user demand.
+2. Deployment of Network Service Functions to Any Nodes: deploying functions to any nodes based on user demand.
-3. Integration with Traffic Engineering (TE): Simultaneously representing SFC policy and QoS policy with SR Policy.
+3. Integration with Traffic Engineering (TE): simultaneously representing SFC policy and QoS policy with SR Policy.
-4. Per-Flow Identification: To apply SFC Policies per flow, classifying at the SRv6 SR Source Node based on the 5-tuple or even finer granularity.
+4. Per-Flow Identification: to apply SFC Policies per flow, classifying at the SRv6 SR source node based on the 5-tuple or even finer granularity.
-5. Centralized Management: Managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
+5. Centralized Management: managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
 6. Ease of Deployment: Employs existing protocols commonly used in controllers, such as BGP and PCEP.
 7. Coexistence with Existing Services: Operating while maintaining core network services like slicing and VPNs.